-A listing of Aboriginal community-based services and organizations.
+A listing of Indigenous community-based services and organizations.

 - First Nations Clean Energy Business Fund

-Learn about Aboriginal community participation in the clean energy sector.
+Learn about Indigenous community participation in the clean energy sector.

 - First Citizens Fund

-This fund is part of the Province's commitment to improve the quality of life for Aboriginal people.
+This fund is part of the Province's commitment to improve the quality of life for Indigenous people.

 - Elder Services